rvthai/python-passwordsafe/README.md

 > **Note:** This project was independently made for the purposes of learning new
 > cryptography tools, practicing database interactions with SQLite, and developing a
 > personal password manager for my local machine.
-Therefore, high-security is not
+Therefore, strong security is not
-> gauranteed.
-Use at your own risk!
+> guaranteed.
+Please use at your own risk!

 ## Getting Started